AlibabaCloudDocs/waf/intl.en-US/FAQ/WAF FAQ.md

 ## Does the IP field in HTTP ACL policies of WAF support entry of a network segment? {#section_ngb_j5k_q2b .section}

 Yes, WAF supports the entry of an IP network segment in the IP field of HTTP ACL policies.

-## How soon can a disabled IP address be recovered, after the malicious IP penalty function is disabled? {#section_ogb_j5k_q2b .section}

-The disabled IP address is released six minutes later once the malicious IP penalty function is disabled.

 ## What are the features of the Anti-DDoS capability provided by WAF? {#section_pgb_j5k_q2b .section}